 Change and disruption are not new to policing, the landscape being characterized by changing demands, uncertainty, and the need to work differently.
-When faced with cancelling another in-person event due to the 2020 Covid-19 pandemic, the team responsible for delivering the 20th Excellence in Policing (EIP20) conference decided to take on the challenge and learn how to deliver the event with an exclusively online experience.
+Due to the ever present Covid-19 pandemic, the team responsible for delivering the Excellence in Policing conference decided to emulate last year’s success and deliver the event again as an exclusively online experience.

-The success of the event was not going to be realized without considerable effort.
-Even though the team had all become very familiar with video calls between friends and family, weekend quizzes online and navigating ways to work remotely, running an event like EIP20 was a far greater undertaking.
+Following the success of EIP20, the team’s expectations were high.
+The success of the event was only going to be realized with a considerable effort.
+The world is now fatigued with virtual meetings, perhaps choosing instead to do emails in the background and only listen with reduced focus.
+There is an ever-present challenge with how to keep attendees engaged.
 It required diligent preparation and planning to provide the best possible experience.
-The team received quite a lot of wisdom from others who had run previous online events, saying that it would need to be short, simple, predominantly pre-recorded and tightly scripted.
+The team utilised what they had learnt last year, keeping the sessions short, simple and tightly scripted.
 However, the team wanted to uphold the event’s history and community and ensure that the ethos of EIP was not lost.
-It was a challenge to figure out how to host an event for hundreds of people in a variety of different locations, including their own homes, in a way that would achieve the desired results.
+It was a challenge to figure out how to host an event for hundreds of people in a variety of different locations, including their own homes, in a way that would keep engagement levels high and achieve the desired results.

 Running a live virtual event does not come without its challenges.
 With every live stream there are always the risks attached to weak broadband connections, a limitation to audience and speaker interaction and unforeseen challenges on the day of the event.
 The temptation is to avoid much of this risk by running a pre-recorded event with every session prepared and played out to the audience.
 But this can quickly become a less engaging experience and limit the opportunity for discussion.
 A key decision was made – to make EIP20 a live event rather than a collection of pre-recordings.
+According to Dr Peter Langmead-Jones, Head of External Relations and Running a live virtual event does not come without its challenges.
+With every live stream there are always the risks attached to weak broadband connections, a limitation to audience and speaker interaction and unforeseen challenges on the day of the event.
+The temptation is to avoid much of this risk by running a pre-recorded event with every session prepared and played out to the audience.
+But this can quickly become a less engaging experience and limit the opportunity for discussion.
+A key decision was made – to make EIP21 a live event rather than a collection of pre-recordings.
 According to Dr Peter Langmead-Jones, Head of External Relations and Performance at Greater Manchester Police, “By running the event live, we could ensure we prioritised the delegate experience; bringing opportunities for questions, interaction and hopefully retaining the some of the atmosphere of EIP.”

 Results: with disruption comes opportunity

-“The success of the EIP20 conference does not mean that the future will be completely virtual, but there is now the potential for hybrid events blending in-the-room and online participation.
-IBM is proud to have supported EIP20, and we are excited to see what other opportunities there are to work with our clients and partners both inside and outside the world of policing in the area of hybrid events.
+“The success of the EIP21 conference for the second year in a row does not mean that the future will be completely virtual, but there is now the potential for hybrid events blending in-the-room and online participation.
+IBM is proud to have supported EIP21, and we are excited to see what other opportunities there are to work with our clients and partners both inside and outside the world of policing in the area of hybrid events.
 We are aware that individual needs may differ, and we look forward to building the new ways of working in which we can provide world-class experiences leveraging the benefits that IBM Watson Media has to offer.”

 By embracing new ways of working we can break boundaries and do great things.
-We can’t wait to hear what EIP21 will talk about.
+We can’t wait to hear what EIP22 will talk about.